 There, click the ‘Advanced options’ link present at the bottom of the screen.

 Now, check the ‘Absolute bandwidth’ circle to configure how much bandwidth is used for

 The values are expressed in megabits per second (Mbps).
 You can also specify the same in terms of percentage value by checking the Percentage circle.

 Once done, your settings will be saved instantly and applied.
 Simply close the Settings app and return to your work.

-Thus with the new Absolute Bandwidth options, Windows 10 2004 users can more granular control over their data limits and its usage.
+Thus with the new Absolute Bandwidth options, Windows 11/10 users can have more granular control over their data limits and its usage.

 Read next: How to manage the Data Usage Limit on Windows 10.